-Users within the US can access ESPN easily via their cable TV networks or by downloading the Watch ESPN app.
+Users within the US can easily access ESPN via their cable TV networks or download the Watch ESPN app.
 If you prefer to stream online, ESPN servers will determine your IP address and grant you access if it’s able to definitively establish that you’re present in North America.

 A cable TV subscription or access to a compatible high-speed internet service is required to stream live ESPN content.
 A full list is provided here.
 Both the Watch ESPN app and web portals are available for users in America that don’t log on via a cable TV network or compatible broadband provider, but they’ll only get access to the video-on-demand service.
 This mainly has highlights and short snippets and is a far cry from the full experience.
 There’s no online-only option for now.